Resources and Case Studies

 - Managing Roadsides - Assessment (PDF, 2.2MB)

 - Managing Roadsides - Monitoring and Evaluation (PDF, 6MB)

-Specific case studies on how councils have used their funding to undertake priority roadside vegetation management works are provided below.
+Specific case studies on how councils have used funding under the previous Roadside Vegetation Implementation Project to undertake priority roadside vegetation management works are provided below.

 Palerang Council – Oallen Road Restoration Project